Connor and Nathan were interviewed for an article on 50waystoleaveyouroffice.com about creating your own remote company to be free of the 9-5 grind.

 The Decision to Leave the Office and Create a Remote Company

 Connor and Nathan started FreeeUp in late October of 2015.
 They had just closed the offices of their first company.
-They decided that they wanted to run FreeeUp as a completely remote company.
+They decided that they wanted to run FreeeUp as a completely remote marketplace.
 Their personal experience of the pros and cons to running a physical office guided them.
-For starters, it is better for business growth to work with the top talent from around the world and to build a remote company culture.
+For starters, it is better for business growth to work with the top talent from around the world and to build it out with remote workers.

 FreeeUp is based in Orlando, Florida, where Connor and Nathan live.
 They work out of their respective home offices.
 Both meet throughout each week to work on policies and projects.
-They also regularly meet with their remote workers over VoIP.
+They also regularly meet with the remote workers they have hired over VoIP.
 They are comprised of over 25 freelancers who are located all around the world.
-Some of their workers are from the US, Mexico, India, Portugal, and the Philippines.
-Connor and Nathan have developed systems and processes to keep their remote company and workers organized and in constant communication.
+Some of these workers are from the US, Mexico, India, Portugal, and the Philippines.
+Connor and Nathan have developed systems and processes to keep their remote marketplace and workers organized and in constant communication.

 The Struggles of Creating a Remote Company